 I occasionally present opportunities for professionals and the public to learn about areas such as neurodiversity, gender and sexuality, mindfulness, ecopsychology and other special interests.
 All training is based on my practice-based research and person-centred ethos.

-A one-evening workshop for Neurodivergent Individuals, Professionals and Allies
+A community-generated, curiosity-led, alternative adult learning environment for Neurodivergent Individuals, Professionals and Allies

-Through a holistic, neuroaffirming, trauma-aware and decolonising lens, we look beyond “coping” and productivity, focusing instead on compassion, empowerment and authenticity.
-Participants will explore ways to reduce stress and overwhelm, nurture nervous-system regulation, and grow supportive communities.
+Through a holistic, neuroaffirming, trauma-aware and decolonising lens, we look beyond just “coping” and productivity-driven narratives, focusing instead on social justice, self-leadership and self-respect.
+Participants will explore ways to create personal change, nurture nervous-system regulation, and build positive connections.

 Who it’s for:

-Anyone looking for practical, affirming ways to honour their own and/or others' neurodivergent needs
+Anyone looking for practical, affirming ways to honour their own and/or others' neurodivergent support needs;

-Professionals, friends, family members, educators, and therapists seeking a deeper understanding of neurodivergence
+Professionals, friends, family members, educators, and therapists seeking a non-pathologising understanding of autism and ADHD

-Deepen your awareness, curiosity and insights about neurodivergent well-being
+Expand your awareness, confidence and insights about neurodivergent joy and wellbeing;

 Format: